rng-guy/NFSMWBartender/README.md

 * The configuration (.ini) files for this feature set are located in `BartenderSettings/Basic`.

-* You can disable any feature of this set by deleting the file containing its parameters, but bug fixes do not have parameters and are tied to specific files implicitly instead.
+* You can disable any feature of this set by deleting the file containing its parameters, but the bug fixes do not have parameters and are tied to specific files implicitly instead.

 * Only deleting all configuration files of this feature set disables the two Heat-level fixes.